 Here is an example on an Aluminium Towing Eye boat where the roller should be further forward.
 In this case the snare is very close to hitting the winch platform when the roller is against the bow.
+The roller should be where the red dot is shown on (2)2.
 The standard finger gap [f] should be a thumb width and this is about 4 fingers.